Will it Cover Marijuana?

-Let’s face it; many of my clients, if not most of them, are Baby Boomers, who grew up experimenting with “Mary Jane” as it was called in the 60s.
+Let’s face it; many of my clients, if not most of them, are Baby Boomers, who grew up experimenting with Marijuana, “Mary Jane” as it was called in the 60s.

 So, it doesn’t surprise me when I’m asked, “Will my prescription drug plan cover marijuana if my doctor prescribes it?”

 But the question was, will Medicare PDP plans cover it under current law?.
 The short answer to this is “No”.
-Even though your state may have passed a law either legalizing marijuana for medicinal use, federal law still prohibits doctors from prescribing marijuana, so those laws are in effect, invalid.
+Even though your state may have passed a law either legalizing marijuana for medicinal use, federal law still prohibits doctors from prescribing it, so those laws are in effect, invalid.
 Under the current system, doctors can write recommendations for medical marijuana, which is actually legally different than a prescription.

 You can take a look below to see if your state has a medical or recreational marijuana law.